 The top of the ranch is a wet native rainforest.
 Green, verdant pastures slope down to rocky dry lands dotted with ancient ruins of agricultural sites.
 In fact these lower elevation lands were once densely populated farmlands up until the 1850's.
 The introduction of cattle and upheaval in traditional land use patterns put an end to this era.

 The very first cattle brought to Hawaii were given to Kamehameha the first and landed at Kawaihae Harbor directly below the ranch.
 The King's Kapu protected them in order to allow them to multiply and reproduce.
 As they spread up into the mountains, they made farming increasingly difficult for the Hawaiians.
 By the time the Kapu was lifted in 1830, farming was in decline.
 Kamehameha the third, realizing the potential of cattle production, brought Mexican cattle wranglers to the island to teach Hawaiians to ride horses and work cattle.

 Our wranglers are very knowledgeable in the daily workings of the ranch as well as the rich culture of the area.
 They are very experienced in helping riders feel comfortable and secure in riding to the best of their ability.
 This is definitely a ride the experienced rider will enjoy with a responsive horse under them and ideal riding conditions.
 It is a thrilling experience to cantor thru the beautiful countryside.
 All of our rides are catered to the riding ability of our guests to ensure all have a good time.
 Kohala Na'alapa offers daily morning and afternoon rides, as well as exclusive private and custom rides.
-We work with Kahua ranch to provide any number of other ranch experiences along with horseback riding.
 Our guests tell us regularly that we have some of the best horses they've experienced in this type of operation and we are exceptionally proud of them.
 So come and see us for the Hawaiian ranch adventure of a lifetime.